Kamal Jumblatt: The Lebanese Civil War

 In April 1975, a series of tit-for-tat killings culminating in a Phalangist massacre of Palestinian civilians, prompted full-blown fighting in Beirut.
 In August 1975, Jumblatt declared a program for reform of the Lebanese political system, and the LNM openly challenged the government's legitimacy.
 In October 1975, a new round of fighting broke out, and quickly spread throughout the country: the Lebanese Civil War had begun.

 During the period between 1975 and 1976, Jumblatt acted as the main leader of the Lebanese opposition in the war, and with the aid of the PLO the LNM rapidly gained control over nearly 80% of Lebanon.
-They were on the verge of military decisiveness and putting the civil war into an end.
-Jumblatt paid a visit to Hafez al-Assad in March 1976, during which it was made clear that the Syrian position is very contrary to the one of the LNM.
+They were on the verge of military decisiveness and putting the civil war to an end.
+Jumblatt paid a visit to Hafez al-Assad in March 1976, during which it was made clear that the Syrian position was very contrary to that of the LNM.
 This prompted an end of the political relationship between the two political leaders.
-The Syrian intervened militarily on the 1 of June 1976, since the Syrian government claimed fearing a collapse of the Christian-dominated order and a subsequent Israeli invasion in order to aid the Christians and control the country, thus furthering Israel's influence in the region.
-However this claim proved to be wrong for Israelis invaded Southern Lebanon in 1978 under the pretext of defending its northern borders from any possible Syrian aggression.
-Some 40,000 Syrian soldiers invaded Lebanon in 1976 and quickly smashed the LNM's favorable position; a truce was declared and the fighting subsided.
-During a pan-Arabic conference in Riyadh, Saudi Arabia in the same year, an agreement was signed which included the presence of a Syrian military peace keeping force under the auspices of the Arab League.
+The Syrian intervened militarily on 1 June 1976, since the Syrian government claimed to fear a collapse of the Christian-dominated order and a subsequent Israeli invasion in order to aid the Christians and control the country, thus furthering Israel's influence in the region.
+However, this claim proved to be wrong for Israelis invaded Southern Lebanon in 1978 under the pretext of defending its northern borders from any possible Syrian aggression.
+Some 40,000 Syrian soldiers invaded Lebanon in 1976 and quickly smashed the LNM's favourable position; a truce was declared and the fighting subsided.
+During a pan-Arabic conference in Riyadh, Saudi Arabia in the same year, an agreement was signed which included the presence of a Syrian military peacekeeping force under the auspices of the Arab League.

 Jumblatt's son Walid Jumblatt was kidnapped by Christian militants during the civil war and released after the intervention of former president Camille Chamoun.
 Kamal Jumblatt was the target of an assassination attempt during the same period.
 Although he survived, his sister Linda was killed by a group of armed men who burst into their apartment in 1976.